Kadika38/Readme-Generator-David-Ryan/README.md

 ## Description
-test
+You have failed me for the last time

 ## Installation
-intall it
+Great shot kid that was one in a million

 ## Usage
-use
+Never tell me the odds

 ## License
-Perl
+MIT

 ## Contributing
-dont
+The force will not save you

 ## Tests
-testttt
+please stop testing me

 ## Questions
 Any questions?
-Contact me on GitHub @ https://github.com/Kadika38.
-Or email dryan10101@gmail.com
+Contact me on GitHub @ https://github.com/Kadika38 or email dryan10101@gmail.com